 How do you improve the situation?

-As a starting point, it’s essential to understand that using Facebook and Instagram can bring you more traffic d you know which tools to use.
+As a starting point, it’s essential to understand that using Facebook and Instagram can bring you more traffic and you know which tools to use.
+If you are aware of certain boosting facts then no need to use Instagram automation tool or any kind of growth tool, perhaps you can get organic boosting.

 In this post, we’ll share the most popular tactics and strategies that will help you to improve your organic reach with Facebook and Instagram.